Understanding Common Dog Food Allergies & The Best Diet for Dogs with Food Allergies

 The most common symptom is itching and dog dry skin, which can lead to excessive scratching, chewing, and dogs licking paws.
 This can often result in bald spots, red skin, and even hot spots.
 Lamb allergies can also cause gastrointestinal problems, such as diarrhea and vomiting.

 If you think your dog may be allergic to lamb, it’s important to talk to your veterinarian.
-They can help you figure out the best course of action for your pup.
+They can help you figure out the best course of action for your pup and help you determine if a limited ingredient diet for dogs with allergies to lamb is the best option.

 Finally, it’s important to note that lamb is a novel protein source for many dogs.
 This means that lots of dogs have never been exposed to it before.
 So, is lamb good for dogs with allergies?
 The answer is, that it depends.